The Moka Pot produces some of the best tasting cups of coffee on the market today. This style of coffee has a robust flavor that is full and rich.

 Some people might have thought that the coffee would get mold on it, but it didn’t.
 Instead, the remaining coffee grounds and drink would eventually help to improve the flavor of the overall beverage.

-Italian men like their coffee strong.
+Italian men like their coffee very strong.
 They have been drinking it this way since the 17th century, when coffee first began to appear within the nation.

 Italians did not invent coffee, but they did help to transform it.
 This group of people are credited with creating espressos, and this version of coffee is very popular in modern times.